-Key audit matters How our audit addressed the key audit matters IFRS 9 Financial Instruments, is complex and requires the Company to recognise expected credit losses ('ECL') on financial assets.
-The determination of ECL is highly subjective and We performed the following procedures:➢ Obtain an understanding of the model used by requires management to make significant judgement and estimates, particularly regarding significant increase in credit risk and forward-looking information. management for the calculation of expected credit losses on receivables.
-Test the completeness and accuracy of the data used in the models to the underlying accounting records on a The identification of significant increases in credit risk is a key area of judgement as the criteria determine whether a 12-month or lifetime allowance is recorded.
-Involved our financial risk modelling specialists to evaluate the appropriateness of the Company's IFRS 9 requires the company to incorporate forward-looking information reflects a range of possible future economic conditions, in measuring expected credit losses.
-Significant management judgement is used in determining for determining significant increase in credit risk and independently assessed the assumptions and compliance with the new requirement of IRFS 9, Financial Instrument. the economic scenarios, the probability weightings and management overlay.
-Involved our financial risk modelling specialists to evaluate the appropriateness of the economic parameter, including the use of forward-looking information.
-These estimates involve increased judgment as a result of the economic impacts of COVID-19 on the Company's financial assets.
-Management considered the following: - Tested the company's recording and ageing of trade receivables.
-Qualitative factors that create COVID-19 related changes in the business and economic environment in which specific Assessed the adequacy of the disclosures of the key assumptions and judgements as well as compliance with IFRS 9 customers operate.Increase uncertainty about potential future Based on audit procedures performed, no adjustments to the financial statements were deemed necessary. economic scenarios and their impact on credit losses.
+Key audit matters

+IFRS 9 Financial Instruments, is complex and requires the Company to recognise expected credit losses ('ECL') on financial assets.
+The determination of ECL is highly subjective and requires management to make significant judgement and estimates, particularly regarding significant increase in credit risk and forward-looking information.

+- ➤ The identification of significant increases in credit risk is a key area of judgement as the criteria determine whether a 12-month or lifetime allowance is recorded. - ➤ IFRS 9 requires the company to incorporate forward-looking information reflects a range of possible future economic conditions, in measuring expected credit losses.
+Significant management judgement is used in determining the economic scenarios, the probability weightings and management overlay. - These estimates involve increased judgment as a result of the economic impacts of COVID-19 on the Company's financial assets.
+Management considered the following: - - Qualitative factors that create COVID-19 related changes in the business and economic environment in which specific customers operate. - Increase uncertainty about potential future economic scenarios and their impact on credit losses.

 We have determined that the estimates of impairment in respect of trade receivables have a high degree of estimation uncertainty.
 See note 3(a) of the financial statements.